ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # cf ic inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' mysql-slave
     ```

-5. Log in to the Bluemix account to the first bluemix endpoint where the master container is.
+5. Log in to the BlueMix account to the primary BlueMix region API endpoint where the master container is.
 For example, US South is https://api.ng.bluemix.net.
     ```
     # cf login -a <bluemix-api-endpoint> -u <your-bluemix-user-id>
     ```

-6. Set target to use your Bluemix Org and Space.
+6. Set target to use your BlueMix Org and Space.
     ```
     # cf target -o <your-bluemix-org> -s <your-bluemix-space>
     ```